 We are a language rich environment with the pupils learning French, Italian and Spanish, whilst celebrating the heritage of our own rich and diverse school family.
 This we believe to be part of what the Inspection Team will expect to see under Cultural Capital.
 Equity of experiences and pupils’ broader development.

 At this time, when we are concerned for our pupils’ wellbeing due to lockdown and school’s operating in different ways, there are many resources available to help:

 Coronavirus: A book for children by Consultant Professor Graham Medley

 How to talk to your children about the coronavirus by Miriam Chachamu on YouTube

-This piece was written by Helen Frostick, Headteacher, St Mary Magdalen's Primary School
+This article was written by Helen Frostick, National Leader of Education and Former Headteacher, St Mary Magdalen's Primary School.